Mapi León

 León began her career with her hometown club of Prainsa Zaragoza before moving on to Espanyol and Atlético Madrid.
-At Atlético, she made the transition from a left-back to a center-back under the guidance of coach Ángel Villacampa.
+At Atlético, she made the transition from a left-back to a centre-back under the guidance of coach Ángel Villacampa.
 León won the first league and Copa de la Reina titles of her career at the club.

 In 2017, León was the first paid transfer in Spanish women's football history when she signed for Barcelona from Atlético Madrid, with a fee of 50,000 euros.
 Domestically with Barcelona, she has won four Copas de la Reina, three league titles, and two Supercopa Femenina.
-On the continental stage, she has played in three Champions League finals with the club in 2019, 2021 and 2022, winning the 2021 version as part of the first continental treble in the club's history.
+On the continental stage, she has played in three Champions League finals with the club in 2019, 2021, and 2022, winning the 2021 version as part of the first continental treble in the club's history.